department-of-veterans-affairs/design-system-OLD/README.md

 * Run `npm run start`

 If the `fractal watch` task fails, remove the `dist` directory and try running `npm run start` again.

+### Publishing Module

+1. Build the components

+* Run `npm run export-components`

+Builds all JSX files in `src/components` and all js files in `src/helpers` and add them to the `dist/jean-pants` folder.

+`dist/jean-pants` is the root directory of the npm module.

+2. Test the components

+[yalc](https://github.com/whitecolor/yalc) is recommended for testing module publication- see installation instructions.

+* With yalc installed, run `npm run test-publish`

+Copies `package.json` to the `dist/jean-pants` directory and publishes the exported components to the local yalc directory as a `@department-of-veteran-affairs/jean-pants` module.

+* In the `vets-website` project, run `yalc add @department-of-veteran-affairs/jean-pants` or `yalc update`

+Installs `jean-pants` to `node_modules` making it available for importing and testing locally.